List of Bungo Stray Dogs characters: Yukichi Fukuzawa

 Named after Yukichi Fukuzawa.
 He is the President of the Armed Detective Agency, as well as Kunikida's mentor.
-His ability, All Men Are Created Equal (人上人不造, Hito no Ue ni Hito wo Tsukurazu), allows him to control the abilities of his subordinates.
+His ability, All Men Are Equal (人上人不造, Hito no Ue ni Hito o Tsukurazu), allows him to control and restrict the abilities of his subordinates.
 This ability is especially useful for those who lack control over their abilities, like Atsushi and Kyōka.
+Fukuzawa is a former government assansin, having been the bodyguard of Mori Ougai, the current Port Mafia boss back when the latter was a freelance underground doctor.
+After meeting Edogawa Ranpo, he founded the Armed Detective Agency for the sole reason to give Ranpo somehwere to belong to.
+Fukuzawa is also childhood friends with the commander of the Special Military Police Unit, the Hunting Dogs, Fukuchi Ouchi.
+Fukuzawa is a stoic and imposing man who is practically never seen smiling, and has an unmatched proficency of swordsmanship, being able to square off against powerful Ability users on pure skill alone.
+Despite his cold exterior, he's very fond of children and cats.